mikbry/mikbry/README.md

 👯 I’m open to collaborate on cool projects involving AI, video and or 3D.

 💬 Ask me about any tricky problems in your javascript, Android or iOs app.
-I put a misfit project on right tracks.
+I put misfit projects on the right track.

 📫 How to reach me: hello@mikbry.com / [My personal website](https://mikbry.com) / [@mikbry](https://twitter.com/mikbry) / [Linkedin](https://www.linkedin.com/in/mikbry)